 Dividing Retirement Assets When A Marriage Ends

 Retirement assets — such as a pension or a defined-contribution plan — can be a substantial part of a couple’s shared marital estate.
 If you and your spouse decide to divorce, the equitable division of your retirement accounts can present numerous questions and challenges.
-A mistake made when dividing the retirement money can mean the benefits offered by the plan could be unavailable when they are most needed.
+A mistake made when dividing the retirement account can result in the plan benefits being unavailable when they are most needed.

-The Ramage Law Group focuses their practice on family law matters and more specifically on divorce.
-Our attorneys understand the intricacies of retirement asset division and can guide you through the process so that this aspect of your divorce does not have negative repercussions later on.
+The Ramage Law Group focuses their practice on family law matters, including divorce and property division.
+Our attorneys understand the intricacies of retirement asset division and can guide you through the process so you can protect your future financial security.

 What Is A Qualified Domestic Relations Order?